 The committee is scheduled to meet on the second Wednesday of every month via ZOOM, starting at 8:30 am.
 Please contact APOffice@oregonstate.edu to request a ZOOM link to the meeting, as date and/or time may occasionally change.

 Grant applications often ask for a “PHS Animal Welfare Assurance Number”.
-Our Assurance Number is: D16-00145, valid until May 31, 2019.
+Our assurance number is: D16-00145, valid until May 31, 2027.

 Our USDA Registration number has 2 parts: Certificate: 92-R-0041; Customer: 503605

 An approved IACUC protocol can be amended to include changes if the changes are consistent with the original protocol scope and objectives.
 We recommend submitting your protocol amendment at least 4 weeks before you plan to incorporate the requested changes.

 Examples of amendments include:

-If the proposed changes do not fit with the scope and objectives of the original protocol, a new IACUC Protocol should be submitted.
+If the proposed changes do not fit with the scope and objectives of the original protocol, a new IACUC protocol should be submitted.